gilzow/ezsql/readme.txt

 1. This is a screen shot of the Admin Menu with some example reports.

 == Changelog ==

+= 1.3.03.24 =
+* Fixed the Backup process to capture VIEW definitions properly.

 = 1.3.03.02 =
 * Added database backup feature.